-- A clear management structure was in place and staff and the management team followed their defined role and responsibilities. - Staff received regular individual supervision to discuss their personal and professional development.
+- A clear staffing structure was in place and staff followed their defined roles and responsibilities. - Staff received regular individual supervision to discuss their professional development.
 Staff meetings were arranged at different times to enable as many staff to attend as possible.
 We saw a range of topics were discussed and actions taken. - The provider had policy and procedures in place for staff to follow to meet regulatory requirements. - The registered manager understood their responsibility under duty of candour to be open and honest and investigate when things went wrong. - Quality assurance systems worked well.
-Audits of quality and safety, spot checks, care plan reviews and staff management were all completed to ensure people received high quality care.
+Audits of quality and safety, spot checks, care plan reviews, medicines and staff management were all completed to ensure people received high quality care.

-Engaging and involving people using the service, the public and staff, fully considering their equality characteristics dealt with well.
-They phone a lot to see if things are okay."
+Engaging and involving people using the service, the public and staff, fully considering their equality characteristics

-• The management team engaged with people to ensure they had a say about their care and support.
-A person said in their care plan review, "Contact with the office is good, staff are really professional and always
+• The registered manager engaged with people to ensure they had a say about their care and support.
+A person said in their care plan review, "I am delighted with the service provided and keeping me comfortable."